-Size 1 Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$6.9 billion (Common stock and cash) Freeport- McMoRan Copper & Gold Inc. ("FCX") Freeport- McMoRan Copper & Gold Inc. December 5, 2012 Yes 167 Not specified No 15 members 12 - FCX (80%) 3- PXP (20%) James Moffett, Chairman of FCX, is expected to continue as chairman of the combined company.
+Size \$6.9 billion (Common stock and cash) Acquirer Freeport- McMoRan Copper & Gold Inc. ("FCX") Target Plains Exploration & Production Company ("PXP") Name of Combined Entity Freeport- McMoRan Copper & Gold Inc. Date Announced December 5, 2012 Premium Paid Yes Approximate Percentage Ownership of Combined Entity Not specified Described by Parties as an MOE No Composition of Board of Directors 15 members 12 - FCX (80%) 3 - PXP (20%) Chairman/CEO James Moffett, Chairman of FCX, is expected to continue as chairman of the combined company.
 Richard Adkerson, CEO of FCX, is expected to continue as CEO of the combined company.
 Upon completion of the acquisition, James Flores, PXP's chairman, president and CEO is expected be vice-chairman of FCX and CEO of FCX's oil and gas operations.
-None Phoenix, AZ (FCX)
+Succession Provision for Chairman/ CEO None Headquarters Phoenix, AZ (FCX) \$8.2 billion (Common stock and cash) Intercontinental Exchange, Inc. NYSE Euronext Intercontinental Exchange, Inc. December 20, 2012 Yes 64% - ICE 36% - NYSE No 15 members 11 - ICE (73%) 4 - NYSE Euronext (27%) Jeffrey Sprecher, chairman and CEO of Intercontinental, will continue as chairman and CEO of the combined company.
+Duncan Niederauer, the CEO of NYSE, will be president of the combined company and CEO of NYSE Group.
+None Dual headquarters.
+Atlanta, GA (ICE) New York, NY (NYSE)

-^{39%} premium to PXP's closing price on December 4, 2012, and 42% to its one-month average price at that date.
+39% premium to PXP's closing price on December 4, 2012, and 42% to its one-month average price at that date.